tommyettinger/textratypist/README.md

 Twemoji isn't a font, so it might be best to mention it separately.
 It's licensed under CC-BY 4.0, and requires attribution to Twitter if used.
 [Twemoji's guidelines for attribution are here](https://github.com/twitter/twemoji#attribution-requirements).

+Like Twemoji, Game-Icons.png isn't a font, and it has quite a few contributors to the project.
+Because all icons in the project are on one PNG file, you must credit all the contributors who licensed their art under CC-BY, and it may be ideal just to credit all the contributors, period.
+The list is [in the license](knownFonts%2FGame-Icons-License.txt).

 The logo was made by Raymond "raeleus" Buckley and contributed to this project.
 It can be used freely for any purpose, but I request that it only be used to refer to this project unless substantially modified.